Go Back

 1. Lay the medium-sliced ham flat on a clean, dry prep board.

-2. Using a professional offset spatula or spreading knife, apply approximately 1 heavy tablespoon of the cream cheese and pickle emulsion evenly across the surface of each ham slice.
+2. Using a professional offset spatula or spreading knife, apply approximately 1 heavy tablespoon of the cream cheese and pickle spread evenly across the surface of each ham slice.
 Leave a slight, ¼-inch bare border at the top edge.

 3. Starting from the bottom, tightly roll the ham slice upward into a dense, firm cylinder.
 The bare border at the top will seal the roll securely.

-The Thermal Chill & Slice
+Chill & Slice

 1. Place the formed ham cylinders seam-side down onto a platter.
 Wrap tightly in plastic wrap and chill in the refrigerator for at least 30 minutes.
 This critical resting phase firms the cream cheese, locking the structure in place for a flawless cut.